Patrick Brammall

 Patrick Brammall (born 30 March 1976) is an Australian actor and writer.
-He is best known for his roles as Sean Moody in the ABC comedy A Moody Christmas; as Leo Taylor in Series 5 of Channel Ten's Offspring; and as Sergeant James Hayes in the ABC series Glitch.
+He is best known for his roles as Sean Moody in the ABC comedy A Moody Christmas (2012); as Leo Taylor in Channel Ten's Offspring (2014–2016); and as Sergeant James Hayes in the ABC series Glitch (2015–2019).
+Alongside his wife Harriet Dyer, he is the co-creator, co-writer, and co-star of the comedy series Colin from Accounts (2022–present).
+He stars in the television series Evil (2019–2024) as Andy Bouchard, Kristen's husband, father of their daughters and a professional climbing guide.

 Early life

-Brammall was born in Canberra.
+Patrick Brammall was born in Canberra.
 He was born with the rare genetic disorder prune belly syndrome and his doctors did not think he would survive.
 He underwent several operations and spent quite a lot of time in and out of hospital during the first 10 years of his life.
-He attended St Thomas the Apostle primary school in Kambah and secondary at Marist College Canberra.
+He attended St Thomas the Apostle Catholic Primary School in Kambah and secondary at Marist College Canberra.